1. Fertilization

 6. Germination

-Seed develops from the ovule of the flower ovary.
-The developing begins after fertilization of the egg cell by the microspore of the grain pollen.
+Seeds develop from the ovule of the flower ovary.
+The development begins after fertilization of the egg cell by the pollen grain.

 1. Fertilization